aopal/sgt/_dm notes 8951aa683f24a1347cf3e7d3ed944136/future encounters.md

 Throwing attack: The spirit grabs a target and tosses them against a nearby wall.
 The target must make a dc 13 dex save, taking 4d6  damage on a failed save.
 Cannot grab targets further than 40 feet away, and the wall must be within 40 feet of the target. regrow (max once per 2 turns, cannot regrow a limb the turn after it was lost): the spirit regrows a limb entirely, taking 7 damage in the process
 Alternate throwing attack: Spirit throws a target at another creature.
 Both must make a dc 13 dex save, taking 2d6 damange on a failed save.
 Same range restrictions as the normal throw

+#### death
+On death the spirits limbs and eyes crumble to dust, its torso turns to sandstone, and its fur to thin blades of crystal.
+The terracotta armor does not change

 ### K'ell hunter
 Huge velociraptor looking creature, green-brown and 8 feet high at the shoulder.
 Has no claws or paws, instead mottled iron blades 6 feet long, puckered flesh near the connection as if they were welded on.
 Travel in "wings" of 3-5